 Explore the site where the gladiatorial combat reached its pinnacle.
 If you choose to stay in Naples for two days, the focus of your final day in Rome will be the ancient centre, the Forum, and, of course, the mighty colisseum.

 Here are some more exciting examples of Clio inspired adventures that we organise, remember we can tailor-make itineraries for you and your interests, please contact us for more information:

-Lithuania and the Baltic: From the Vikings and Romans to Stalin and Russia.
+Lithuania and the Baltics: From the Vikings and Romans to Stalin and Russia.
 Click here to see our thrilling trips around the Baltics.

 Please contact us for more details and to start designing your personalised unforgettable experience.